DWFLS/AutosaveNotepad/README.md

 v1.0.2
 - Rename "Save and Backup" to "Create a *Backup* Copy"
 - Disable "Save as..." and "*Backup*" on app start.
+- Display file name in window name and path in status strip.

 v1.0.3